By Mike Loughrin, CEO of Transformance Advisors

 It seems like everyone is working to make their organization lean!

 And in fact, many organizations are improving performance and changing their culture through effective lean transformation programs.

 In contrast, other organizations are simply using a few common techniques from the lean tool box.
 Sadly, they are just scratching the surface and are far from reaping the big rewards available to those taking a comprehensive approach.

 There are also many organizations where solid lean programs exist in one functional area, but senior executives have not seen the possibilities, or they lack the courage, to expand lean to all functional areas.

 To understand the gap between the leaders achieving big gains and the laggards taking small steps, let’s explore the common elements of lean transformation programs.

 Our research and experience indicates the following four ingredients are key indicators of success:

 - Methodology: Lean is defined as the systematic elimination of waste.
 A critical aspect is the systematic approach defined by the five principles of lean (specify value, identify value streams, create flow, leverage pull, and seek perfection) and inherent in the techniques found in the lean tool box.

-- Measurement: While research identifies creating a sustainable organization as the top priority, another priority is having the ability to measure the cultural transformation.
+- Measurement: Research identifies creating a sustainable organization as the top priority.
+Another priority is the ability to measure the cultural transformation.
 It is important to measure both the improvements in your value streams and the cultural changes within your organization.

 - Coaching: There is no need for anyone to recreate the wheel.
 It’s best to leverage the experience of internal and external resources with the skills and experience you need.
 In addition, educational programs, assessment tools, and program management templates are all available to speed the process and increase return on investment.